This post may contain affiliate links. Please see our disclosure policy.

 Can I use active dry yeast instead of instant yeast to make air fryer bread?

-How do I store leftover air fryer bread?
+What’s the best way to store leftover air fryer bread?

 Store cooled bread in an airtight container at room temperature for up to 3 days, or freeze slices for up to 2 months.
+Avoid storing it in the refrigerator, which may dry it out.

 More Air Fryer Bread Recipes